snoop2head/ElimNet/README.md

 ### Work in Progress

+- Will test the performance of replacing convolutional blocks with pretrained weights with a single convolutional layer without pretrained weights.
 - Will add ResNet18's inference time data and compare with Optuna's NAS constructed lightweight model.
 - Will test on pretrained MobileNetV3, MnasNet on torchvision with elimination based lightweight model architecture search.
 - Will be applied on other small datasets such as Fashion MNIST dataset and Plant Village dataset.